nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 You can create multiple attendance events in one command:

-- `createattendance e/Tutorial 1 e/Tutorial 2 e/Lecture 1`
+- `createattn e/Tutorial 1 e/Tutorial 2 e/Lecture 1`
     - Creates three events: "Tutorial 1", "Tutorial 2", and "Lecture 1".

 **Important Notes:**